On this page

 What are the key changes?

-The letter states that to implement the 1.5 million homes target, the Minister is asking the City of Guelph to demonstrate its commitment to accelerating housing supply by developing a Municipal Housing Pledge and take the necessary steps to facilitate the construction of 18,000 new homes by 2031.
+To implement the 1.5 million homes target, the Minister is asking the City of Guelph to demonstrate its commitment to accelerating housing supply by developing a Municipal Housing Pledge and take the necessary steps to facilitate the construction of 18,000 new homes by 2031.

 How does this impact Guelph?

-While not responsible for the actual building of homes, there are actions that the City can take to facilitate more housing.
+While not responsible for the actual building of homes, there are actions the City can take to facilitate more housing.
 In the pledge, the City commits to eight different goals and over 30 objectives to set the stage for success in Guelph.
 Some of these goals are:

 - simplify and improve the development approvals review process;